How to Turn Your Idea into a Multi-Million Dollar Business?

 But it isn’t a game as easy as it seems.
 The venture capital firms are highly selective of the ‘idea’ to put their money on.
 This calls for the need for MVP Development as the bait to raise funds.

 Embrace MVP Development – The Weapon to Ideate, Create, and Accelerate

 MVP, although having originated as early as 2001 by Frank Robinson has found its wings spreading only with the advent of the startup revolution.
 The concept celebrates the transformation of your idea into something ‘concrete’.
 Ensuring that it can be considered more than nothing, but still embodies its key aspects.

 In other words, MVP development is building the very basic version of your startup idea within the quickest time.
 The ‘ideate version’ of the new product, allows a team to gather the maximum amount of corroborated learning about customers.
-However, ideation process has minimal efforts.
+However, the ideation process has minimal effort.

 In fact, Minimum Viable Products is fast emerging as the most successful and cost-effective way to test your ideas.
 After building MVP, one shall optimize it to make it product/market fit.
 This process is usually based on the feedback from your early adopters.

 Then you have to showcase a trend that smartly turns your idea into a real product.
 After all, it should have the capability to attract more users and hence generate big revenue.

 How MVP is different from Proof of Concept or Prototype